HumanAssisted/JACS/README.md

 # JACS - JSON Ai Communication Standard

-JACS allows for tooling to enable trusted sharing between AI agents and Human UIs.
+JACS allows for tooling to enable trusted data sharing between AI agents and Human UIs.
 The library provides data validation, cryptography tooling, and authorization for admin, edit, and viewing of documents that might be useful for both humans and AI.

 To use, you create JSON documents and then sign them with your agent.
 Then share the docs with other agents and services.
 When those other services have modified the document, you can verifiy the agent, and sign the changes.